leahsr/vtt/README.md

 VTT is a Rust library for parsing and writing WebVTT (Web Video Text Tracks) files.
 It helps you create, edit, and manage WebVTT cues, timestamps, and settings.
-VTT works smoothly with [Serde](https://serde.rs/) for easy data handling.
+VTT integrates seamlessly with [Serde](https://serde.rs/) for efficient data handling within Rust applications.

 ## Features

-- **Parse WebVTT Files:** Turn WebVTT files into Rust data structures.
+- **Parse WebVTT Files:** Convert WebVTT files into Rust data structures.
 - **Write WebVTT Files:** Convert Rust data back to WebVTT format.
-- **Manage Cues:** Add, change, and arrange WebVTT cues.
+- **Manage Cues:** Add, modify, and arrange WebVTT cues.
 - **Handle Timestamps:** Work with precise timestamps for video tracks.
-- **Use with Serde:** Easily serialize and deserialize data using Serde.
+- **Use with Serde:** Easily serialize and deserialize VTT data structures using Serde.

 ## Installation